“Connecting hearts through the joy of music, one note at a time.” ~Amanda Lee Hing

 BIOGRAPHY

-Dr. Amanda Lee Hing brings over two decades of distinguished experience as a performer and educator.
+Dr. Amanda Lee Hing is Professor of Piano at Nelson University, where she recently received the 2025 Distinguished Faculty Award, and brings over two decades of distinguished experience as a performer and educator.
+She had previously served as adjunct faculty at Glenville State University and Washington & Jefferson College.
 A dedicated pianist, she has performed as a soloist with the Fort Worth Symphony Orchestra, the West Virginia University (WVU) Symphony Orchestra, the West Virginia University Wind Ensemble, the SAGU Concert Band, and the Waxahachie Area Band.
 She was also the winner of the Piano Texas International Academy and Festival Teachers Concerto Competition, winner of the WVU Young Artist Concerto Competition, and alternate winner of the WVMTA Young Artist Piano Competition.
 She was named the Southern Regional Education Scholar in 2002.